lphegley/manual-keep-a-changelog/README.md

 -------
 This repository is based off of https://keepachangelog.com/.

 Project Description: This was developed as a change log template for projects to use as a manual method of keeping track of changes to groups of files.
-If your project cannot use a computer assisted tracking tool like git or Apache Subversion.
+This is very important to use if your project cannot use a computer assisted tracking tool like git or Apache Subversion.
 Feel free to download or fork this repository in order to utilize it for your own projects.

 -------
 Related Files: